 - Drag your finger across the mouth of the animal.

 - Hit the white recording button and when prompted share the information about the animal.

 - Save to camera roll or other sharing options.

-- Here are some example of videos written in third person:
+- Here are some examples of videos written in the third person: